 This is because:

-- your entitlement card has expired
+- the patient’s entitlement card has expired

-- your card has expired
+- their card has expired

-- you may have recently changed your name
+- they have recently changed their name

-- your Centrelink payments have stopped
+- their Centrelink payments have stopped

 |Government agency||Type of Card||Contact us|